Rotation Curves of Spiral Galaxies: HALO ROTATION CURVES AND DARK MATTER: A Brief Mention

 \subsection{Massive Dark Halo}

 One of the best indicators of dark matter is the difference between the galaxy mass predicted by the luminosity and the mass predicted by the velocities.
 This difference, which also produces a radial variation of the mass-to-luminosity ratio ($M/L$), is a clue to the distribution of visible and dark (invisible) mass (e.g., Bosma 1981a, b; Lequeux 1983; Kent 1986, 1987; Persic \& Salucci 1988, 1990; Salucci \& Frenk 1989; Forbes 1992; Persic et al. 1996; H\'{e}raudeau \& Simien 1997; Takamiya \& Sofue 2000).
 Unfortunately, there is not yet a model independent procedure for determining the fraction of mass contained in the bulge, disk, and dark halo, and mass deconvolutions are rarely unique.
 Most current investigations assume that the visible galaxy consists of a bulge and a disk, each of constant $M/L$.
 Kent (1986, 1991, 1992) has used the ``maximum-disk method'' to derive averaged $M/L$s in the individual components.
 Athanasoula et al. (1987) attempted to minimize the uncertainty between maximum and minimal disks by introducing constraints to allow for the existence of spiral structure.
-Even for our Galaxy, discussions of maximum or non-maximum disk persist (van der Kruit 2000).
+Discussions of maximum or non-maximum disk persist (Courteau and Rix 1999), even for our Galaxy (van der Kruit 2000).

 Radial profiles of the surface-mass density (SMD) and surface luminosity can be used to calculate $M/L$ directly.
 Forbes (1992) derived the radial variation in the ratio of the total mass to total luminosity involved within a radius, $r$, an 'integrated $M/L$'.
 Takamiya and Sofue (2000) determine the SMD directly from the rotation curves, which can be sandwiched by mass distributions calculated from rotation curves on both spherical and flat-disk assumptions by solving directly the formula presented by Binney and Tremaine (1987).
 A comparison of the SMD distributions with optical surface photometry shows that the radial distributions of the $M/L$ ratio is highly variable within the optical disk and bulge, and increases rapidly beyond the disk, where the dark mass dominates.